-Barton expects all coursework to include the assessment of student learning with applicable measures for evaluating student performance.
+In conjunction with this requirement, Barton expects all coursework to include the assessment of student learning with applicable measures for evaluating student performance.
 This expectation applies to all campus and outreach locations as well as all course delivery formats.

-The College encourages a cumulative course experience to evaluate the student's learning experience and recommends a final exam, paper, project or other activity applicable to the specific course of study.
+The College encourages a cumulative course experience to evaluate the student's learning experience and recommends a final exam, paper, project, or other activity applicable to the specific course of study.
+The cumulative course experience and associated expectations should be reviewed with students at the beginning of the course and should be included in the course syllabus.
+Students are expected to be present for the cumulative course assessment.